Natchaphon-GameDev/IFIT-Roblox-Project/README.md

 #### This is my job learning Lua and started developing with Roblox Studio in the 5 months.

 ### Coding Zone
-    Work Progress 90% [5% for hint system , 5% for find and debug everything]

 <table>